-Problems arise every day between small businesses, their customers, suppliers and employees.
+Problems arise every day between businesses, their customers, suppliers and employees.
 Most of them are dealt with quickly and efficiently through common sense, but sometimes they turn into a dispute which needs further understanding to resolve it.

 In general, there are five steps to dispute resolution:

 Step 1.
 Understand the dispute

 Step 4.
 Ask for help from a third party

 If you think something is unfair or not right, it is important to understand the problem and how it affects your relationship with the other party.
 This will help you to make informed decisions about the best way to resolve the dispute.

 A good place to start is to ask yourself, how did the dispute arise?
 It can be helpful to write a list of the events leading up to the dispute and to highlight the key points.